Elias Díaz Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the third-best in MLB.

-- The Blue Jays have a 3.74 team ERA that ranks second across all MLB pitching staffs.
+- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.74).

-- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (165 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 165 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- His most recent time out came on Sunday against the Cleveland Guardians, when the left-hander threw six innings, surrendering four earned runs while giving up six hits.
+- His most recent appearance was on Monday against the Washington Nationals, when the righty went five innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.